cowsql/go-cowsql/README.md

 Shell
 ------

-A basic SQLite-like dqlite shell is available in the `dqlite-tools` package or can be built with:
+A basic SQLite-like CowSQL shell is available in the `cowsql-tools` package or can be built with:
 ```
-go install -tags libsqlite3 ./cmd/dqlite
+go install -tags libsqlite3 ./cmd/cowsql
 ```
 ```
 Usage:
-  dqlite -s <servers> <database> [command] [flags]
+  cowsql -s <servers> <database> [command] [flags]
 ```

-Example usage in the case of the `dqlite-demo` example listed above:
+Example usage in the case of the `cowsql-demo` example listed above:
 ```
-dqlite -s 127.0.0.1:9001 demo
+cowsql -s 127.0.0.1:9001 demo

-dqlite> SELECT * FROM model;
+cowsql> SELECT * FROM model;
 my-key|my-value
 ```